Abhilash00Patel/revision/README.md

 # revision
-just revising , will delete it soon
+just revising , will delete it soon.